mangala-karunarathne/mangala-karunarathne/README.md

 👋 Hi, I’m @mangala-karunarathne

-👀 I’m interested in Web development, web design and doing youtube tutorials.
+👀 I’m interested in web development and getting familiar MERN stack.

 💞️ I’m working as an Associate Software Engineer at Block Stars PVT Ltd.